maxlath/onchange-mini/README.md

 **:warning: :two: this isn't watching recursively: any file change in subfolders won't be detected**

-You can work around this by watching both the directory and its files like so
+You can work around :warning: :one: by watching both the directory and its files like so
 ```sh
 onchange-mini ./a/folder/to/watch ./a/folder/to/watch/* -- the command to execute
 ```